encukou/abi3/PEP.rst

 Backwards Compatibility
 =======================

+Backwards compatibility is one honking great idea.

-The PEP aims at full compatibility with the existing stable ABI and limited API, but defines them terms more explicitly.
+This PEP aims at full compatibility with the existing stable ABI and limited API, but defines them terms more explicitly.
 It might not be consistent with some interpretations of what the existing stable ABI/limited API is.